Husky Stadium (Houston Christian University): Donations and gifts

 Donors who helped build the stadium include Bob & Janice McNair and Archie & Linda Dunham.
 The Dunham's donation was used to construct the field and practice facilities, so the field has been named Dunham Field.
 The McNairs donation was used to finish the stadium's seating, ticket office, and press box.

 Year by year

+In the past 5 seasons the Huskies have had a winning record at home 3 times.
+Their best record is 4-2, doing so in 2019 and 2024.
+A 7-4 record at home from 2023-2024 is the best home record over 2 seasons.